arifulthejedi/arifulislam/readme.txt

 //content

 about me
 Hello!, As a programmer, I specialized in the Web Development area.
-For the last 3 years, I have been developing Web applications using React.js, Laravel, Angular, Express, Django, and other web frameworks.Coding is my passion.
+For the last 3 years, I have been developing Web applications using React.js, Laravel, Angular, Express, Django, and other web frameworks.
+Coding is my passion.
 One of the best parts of being a programmer is creating something that didn't exist before.
 And then you get control over an application, website, or whatever your creation is!

+Description of Web Dev
+Web development is the cornerstone of our digital world.
+It's what powers our online interactions, from business to education, and personal connections.
+Creating websites and applications isn't just about code – it's about building global platforms that transcend borders, facilitate innovation, and connect us all.

 //What am I doing: